-Nuvail™ is a new, unique, patented polymer that leaves a breathable, elegant, invisible film when applied to nails.
-Nuvail is FDA approved for managing signs and symptoms of nail dystrophy, i.e., nail splitting and nail fragility, for intact or damaged nails.
+Nuvail™ (poly-ureaurethane, 16%) is a unique, patented polymer that leaves a breathable, elegant, invisible film when applied to nails.
+Nuvail is indicated for managing signs and symptoms of nail dystrophy, i.e., nail splitting and nail fragility, for intact or damaged nails.

-Nuvail is best applied once a day at bedtime.
+- Nuvail is best applied once a day at bedtime.
 Nuvail is easy and convenient to use.
 Because Nuvail quickly dries with a clear matte finish, Nuvail looks great on women and men alike.

-Nail polish may be worn on top of Nuvail.
+- Nail polish may be worn on top of Nuvail.
 Do not apply polish until Nuvail is completely dry.
 Polish must be removed before the next application of Nuvail.

-Nuvail is available by prescription only.
+- Nuvail is available by prescription only.

-Common Symptoms of Damaged Nails
+Common Symptoms of Damaged Nails²

 Millions of people struggle with nail dystrophy, a nail health issue affecting both the appearance and structure of the fingernails and toenails.
 Nail dystrophy can cause the nails to become hard, brittle and discolored.
 It can also result in the nails splitting, peeling or flaking off in layers.
 If left untreated, the condition is uncomfortable, inconvenient and aesthetically unappealing.

-Healthy Fingernails At A Glance
+Healthy Nails At A Glance³

-Healthy fingernails are composed of a series of layers that are bound together by natural protein and oil adhesives.
+Healthy nails are composed of a series of layers that are bound together by natural protein and oil adhesives.
 Healthy nails are defined by their translucent, pink appearance and smooth texture.
 Healthy nails also consist of a closely meshed fingernail plate and nail bed, where the nail plate is the thin, hard part of the nail and the nail bed is the slotted area of the finger or toe where the plate sits.

 Healthy nails are hardy, tough and don’t break easily.
 They don’t scratch easily on the surface, nor are they painful when they make mild contact with a hard surface.
 Additionally, they don’t embarrass you when you go out in public due to their chalky or discolored appearance.

 If your nails don’t exhibit the characteristics of ideal nail health, you may be suffering from brittle nail syndrome, a common condition affecting approximately 20 percent of the population.

-Common Nail Health Problems
+Common Nail Health Problems³

-Onychoschizia (i.e. onychoschisis or lamellar dystrophy) is the condition that causes horizontal splits within the nail plate, while onychorrhexis is the condition that causes length-wise splitting or ridging of the fingernail.
+Onychoschizia (i.e. onychoschisis or lamellar dystrophy) is the condition that causes horizontal splits within the nail plate, while onychorrhexis is the condition that causes lengthwise splitting or ridging of the nail.
 The two conditions are often seen together in individuals with hard, flaking or split nails.

 Some undesirable traits associated with dystrophic nails include: